SabotagePerformanceAppraisals/seattle-scrum/_pages/education.md

 * Analyze your current organisations’ state
 * Evaluate the applicability of LeSS in your current work environment
 * Integration Goals
-* LeSS is Scrum.
+* LeSS is Scrum
-* What organisational impacts LeSS adoption may cause.
+* What organisational impacts LeSS adoption may cause
-* What impact would LeSS adoption make to participants’ work life.
+* What impact would LeSS adoption make to participants’ work life
 * LeSS is building on top of modern management thinking.
 Eg. Peter Senge, John Seddon, W. Edwards Deming, Taiichi Ohno, Richard Hackman, Robert Sutton and Jeffrey Pfeffer.
 The authors and practitioners of LeSS advocate understanding leading management thinkers and prevailing evidence in terms of management thinking, and participants are encouraged to continue learning post training.

 #### Human Dimensions